Evanshonu/uart_driver/README.md

-# uart_driver
+# uart_driver specifically for transmitting to a slave
- baremetal c driver, no structure used
+ baremetal c driver, no structures used